onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Find the others." - [Timothy Leary](https://www.goodreads.com/quotes/514216-admit-it-you-aren-t-like-them-you-re-not-even-close#:~:text=Do%20the%20unexpected.-,Find%20the%20others,-%E2%80%A6%E2%80%9D)

-Religions are literally false but metaphorically true What if we could make a literally true one?
+Religions are literally false but metaphorically true - Brett Weinstein What if we could make a literally true one?

 God design